 Resources to address and implement the many changes necessary to be in compliance with the regulations are and will continue to be limited.
 When resources are needed, they must be raised and vetted through the annual legislative budget process, which only allows for new resources prospectively, typically in the upcoming state budget year.
 Therefore, careful thought and analysis must go into every aspect of implementation in an effort to achieve compliance as cost effectively as possible.
-Since program systems and processes have long been established in California, standard processes will be considered for modification to bring about and ensure ongoing compliance, such as revising existing monitoring and oversight protocols to incorporate the regulatory requirements, and expanding existing complaint and appeal processes to allow for consumer and/or provider due process when disputes arise.
+Since program systems and processes have long been established in California, standard processes will be considered for modification to bring about and ensure ongoing compliance, such as revising existing monitoring and oversight protocols to incorporate the regulatory requirements, utilizing available data, such as the National Core Indicator (NCI) and expanding existing complaint and appeal processes to allow for consumer and/or provider due process when disputes arise.

-&lt;sup>2 A Statewide Transition Plan must be submitted within 120 days after the submission date of the first renewal or amendment after March 17, 2014.
+$^2$ A Statewide Transition Plan must be submitted within 120 days after the submission date of the first renewal or amendment after March 17, 2014.
 This date was triggered by submission of the MSSP Waiver renewal on August 21, 2014.